 Page of Contents

 What Are Amphetamines?

-Amphetamines are drugs only legally used in medical settings for the treatment of ADHD, ADD, narcolepsy, and depression when alternative treatment options aren’t working.
-Because amphetamines are central nervous system stimulants, they provide side effects which may be beneficial for individuals with these conditions.
+Amphetamines are drugs only legally used in medical settings for the treatment of ADHD, ADD, narcolepsy, and depression when alternative treatment options aren’t viable.
+Because amphetamines are central nervous system stimulants, they provide side effects that may benefit individuals with these conditions.
 The effects of amphetamines may include: